Politics of Three Rivers District: District council

 Three Rivers is a non-metropolitan district that elects one-third of its councillors at any one time: three times every four years, with the fourth for elections to Hertfordshire County Council).
 In the 2008 election, the council remained under Liberal Democrat control, having been first won by the Lib Dems from no overall control in 1999.
 The Conservatives are second strongest, whilst Labour have been reduced to a small contingent over the past ten years.
 The British National Party won its first seat in Three Rivers in 2008.

 As of the 2018 elections, the composition of the council is:

 County council

 For elections to Hertfordshire County Council, the district is divided into six divisions, three of which are held by the Conservatives, two by the Liberal Democrats, and one by the BNP:

 Parliament

 For parliamentary elections, the district is divided across three constituencies.
 Most of the district is within the South West Hertfordshire constituency, which is considered a safe Conservative seat and held by a Conservative MP (currently Gagan Mohindra) since its creation in 1950.
-The eastern parts of the constituency, to the north and south of Watford, are part of that borough's constituency, which is a three-way marginal currently held by Conservative’s Dean Russell, having fluctuated between Labour and the Conservatives.
+The eastern parts of the constituency, to the north and south of Watford, are part of that borough's constituency, which is currently held by Labour’s Matt Turmaine, having fluctuated between Labour and the Conservatives.
 Most of the north-eastern ward of Bedmond and Primrose Hill is in the St Albans constituency, which is currently held by the Lib Dem Daisy Cooper.